Simhyeon/rif/docs/meta.md

 ## TODO

+### Currently refactoring logic codebase

 ### Prepare for integration with gdengine

+**Bugs**
+- Add, commit workflow doees work.
+But add force doesn't update filestamp

+**MISC**
+* [ ] Add new subcommand revert
+- THis removes to be added, same with git revert
+* [ ] "To be added" should check file sanity
+- Files should be cleared if files are not exsitent at the time
+* [ ] Add error messages when necessary information was not given
+- Currently nothing happens which is frustrating
+* [ ] Currently nested gitignore or rifignore is not respected

+**Rif struct port from cli**
-* [ ] make Rif Struc that handls all operations
+* [x] make Rif struct that handls all operations

+**Refactor Rif operations **
+* [ ] Rename(mv)
+- Check operation logics
+* [ ] Add
+- Add a directory
+    - Done, but needs testing if this is ok, since it was not possible before
+- Force option with stale files, with dot operation combined
+- Depend options that set references to given file with added file
-* [ ] Enable add to add directory
+* [ ] List(ls)
+- Show uncommited logs

+**Improve formatting**
 * [ ] Fresh tag is redundant, just remove it only show stale one
-* [ ] Current workflow is not intuitive
-- rif add -> this is not git's add because it only add to structure while git's add add a new file and also update change
-- rif update
-- rif check
-- It is three steps compared to two steps in git

-- In my opinion, current add and update should be merged to same add function with --force option
-- And check is check
-* [ ] Add --depend option
-* [ ] Remove --set and --batch option for add subcommand for clarity
-- Argument as files that depend on added file
 * [ ] Make a library
     * [ ] Ergonomic and useful exposed interface
+	* [ ] Make crates optional
+	- Possibly itertools and filetime too? because 40 deps for single function is absurd
     * [ ] Push to crates.io
-* [ ] Add git-ignore also respected by config
-- This needs testing

 ### Imminent